chaos-indivisvm/chaos-docs/docs/training/std-3.md

 + Low HP, use its speed to avoid incoming fire.
 + Unarmed, though riders may use **any** infantry weapon while on the disk.
 Flamers are both an effective and appropriate choice.
 Harvest the tears of Tzeentch's foes well, my child.
 + Hold W and S at the same time for a short burst of additional speed.

+### Rubric Bolter
+{: .no_toc .text-delta }

++ Tzeentch Favor: 4
++ Layer 1
++ A slow-firing bolter that fires ignition rounds, much like the stalker bolter.
++ Ignited foes that die, or direct-hit kills explode
++ Reload time scales with ammo used.

 ### Slanesh and Undivided
 {: .no_toc .text-delta }